jundalisay/sp/content/en/research/other/alien/essassani/basics.md

 They are a hybrid of human and Gray DNA created by the Grays (future humans).
 This means they are even closer to humans than the Grays.
 This is proven by them being able to procreate whereas the Grays could not.

-They are based on unconditional love, ecstasy, fun, following your excitement, being totally non-judgmental, and giving validity and equality to the uniqueness of each individual in their society*.
+{{< i s="/covers/essassani.jpg" a="Essassani" c="This symbol is the Essassani phone number that you meditate on before you sleep so hopefully you will dream about them i.e meet them in the astral dimension" >}}

 <!-- Even the Pleiadians look up to the Essassani civilization as being exceptionally spiritually-advanced*. -->

 {{< d t="Superphysics Note" >}}
 Superphysics is based on David Hume's maxim that **mentality creates reality**.
 This is how the Essassani maxims, such as 'believing is seeing' caught our attention.

-(We primarily use Essassani information for 'technology-checking' to see whether our hypothesis on Cartesian mechanics will match the technology of the Essassani)
+(We primarily use Essassani information for 'technology-checking' to see whether our hypothesis on Cartesian mechanics will match the technology of the Essassani.
+Prior to this, we mainly checked whether our proposed [moneyless system](https://www.pantrypoints.com) would match their skills-based synchronicity economic system which matches those who have skills to those who need those skills in real-time.)

 However, no one seems to be keen enough to notice that **their principles are designed for 5th dimensional beings and not 4th dimensional ones like humans**.